With summer coming to an end in Manassas, now is an ideal time to get a kick start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s scummy, you can freshen it by flowing thinned bleach through the tube to clean the line.
-Or you can buy a new tube.
+Then take a look at your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s dirty, you can sanitize it by pouring watered-down bleach through the tube to clean the line.
+Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Woody's Sudden Service can make your equipment more efficient and help it last longer.
-We also have convenient service agreements, so you won’t forget to plan your annual maintenance!
+Annual air conditioner maintenance from Woody's Sudden Service can make your unit more efficient and help it last longer.
+We also offer handy service agreements, so you won’t forget to plan your routine maintenance!